← HoloMapper Homepage

 Selecting and Moving Surfaces

 Surfaces are the main objects used in HoloMapper.
-Each surface can hold an image, video, generated visual, input source, or other projection mapping content.
+Each surface can hold an image, video, GIF, text, generated visual, input source, or other projection mapping content.

 • Click a surface once to select it.